Survival International: Structure and aims

-Survival has supporters in 82 countries.
+Survival has supporters in 100 countries.
 Its materials are published in many languages throughout the world.
 It is a registered charity in the United Kingdom and the equivalent in Germany, France, Italy, Spain, and the United States, and can receive tax-free donations in the Netherlands.

 Survival refuses government funding, depending exclusively on public support, in order to ensure freedom of action.
 All the people sent into the field belong to Survival International staff, none are sponsored volunteers or visitors of any kind.
 Overseas projects are carried and managed by tribes themselves.

 Tribes

-There are more than 150 million tribal people worldwide, including at least 100 uncontacted peoples in 60 countries.
-Survival International supports these endangered tribes on a global level, with campaigns established in America, Africa and Asia.
+There are more than 476 million tribal people worldwide, living in more than 90 countries around the world.
+These include at least 196 uncontacted peoples in 10 countries.
+Survival International supports these endangered tribes on a global level, with campaigns established in the Americas, Africa, the Pacific and Asia.
 Most of them have been persecuted and face genocide by diseases, relocation from their homes by logging and mining, and eviction by settlers.

-"The Ayoreo-Totobiegosode and the Bushmen and the Jarawa live in totally contrasting environments across three continents, yet the racism and threats they face are startlingly similar ...
-Unless these tribes are allowed to live on their own land in peace, they will not survive."